OSGeo/gdal/gdal/doc/source/drivers/raster/pdf.rst

 PDF -- Geospatial PDF
 =====================

+.. shortname:: PDF

 GDAL supports reading Geospatial PDF documents, by extracting georeferencing information and rasterizing the data.
 Non-geospatial PDF documents will also be recognized by the driver.

-Starting with GDAL >= 1.10.0, PDF documents can be created from other GDAL raster datasets, and OGR datasources can also optionally be drawn on top of the raster layer (see OGR\_\* creation options in the below section).
+PDF documents can be created from other
+GDAL raster datasets, and OGR datasources can also optionally be drawn on top of the raster layer (see OGR\_\* creation options in the below section).